COMP2160-Game-Development/Prac-02/README.md

 ![An image of the InputActions editor, with the "Auto-Save" box ticked.](images/Week2_4.png)

-Before we start adding Input, we need to consider what actions we want.
+Let's consider what actions we want.
 We want the player to...

 * Move the car forwards and backwards in local space by pressing "forwards" and "backwards" buttons respectively.
 * Turn the car to the left and right in local space by pressing "left" and "right" buttons respectively.